-Some users reported that they were unable to install the Windows 10 Creators Update v1703 on their system.
+Some users reported that they were unable to install the Windows 10 Spring Creators Update v1803 also called as April 2018 Update on their system.
 Though there may or may not be any error message specific to this issue, users reported that it reverts to the previous version after a few flashes on the system.
 Usually, the system reboots without the upgrade.
 Some users said that it installs half or 75% of the update and then restarts abruptly.

 In such a situation, please try the basic steps which are followed when a Windows Update fails to install.
 Other than those steps, a few of the following could be tried as well: